amrelabbasy11/Sealedsecrets-Auto-Reencrypt/README.md

 # Sealedsecrets-Auto-Reencrypt

+##  Overview

-This document outlines a proposed feature to enhance the `kubeseal` command-line interface (CLI) with the capability to automatically re-encrypt all existing `SealedSecret` Kubernetes objects within a cluster.
-This functionality aims to simplify the process of rotating the Sealed Secrets controller's public key and ensuring that all secrets are encrypted using the latest certificate—regardless of the Kubernetes distribution or environment.
+This document outlines a proposed feature to enhance the `kubeseal` CLI tool by **automating the re-encryption of all `SealedSecret` resources in a Kubernetes cluster**.
+This allows seamless rotation of the Sealed Secrets controller's public key without manual secret management.

-The project introduces a CI/CD pipeline that connects **GitHub**, **Jenkins**, **EKS**, and **ArgoCD**.
-It automates the following:

-- Fetching the latest public certificate from the Sealed Secrets controller
-- Re-encrypting all sealed secrets
-- Committing changes to GitHub
+The project is built using a **CI/CD pipeline** consisting of:

+- **GitHub**: Stores the SealedSecrets
+- **Jenkins**: Automates re-encryption, commits, and push
-- Synchronizing updates to the cluster using ArgoCD
+- **ArgoCD**: Syncs changes to the Kubernetes cluster

-This feature will **streamline secret rotation**, strengthen security hygiene, and reduce the operational burden on DevOps teams.
+- **EKS (AWS)**: The target Kubernetes environment

+---

 ## Goals